-Contextualized in the atmosphere of Vatican II that was taking place at the same time, in which one of the main discussions had to do with the involvement of the Church in world history (or historical messianism), in 1964, Dussel wrote a series of articles dealing with the question of the eschatological future and the fulfilment of the Christian message.
-Utilizing the concept of future in the Jewish sense of “tension-towards,” in a passage which y for me mbodies the essence of the idea of Jewish messianism as developed in modern German Jewish thought (which will be the subject of the next section of this dissertation), Dussel delivered an emotional messianic call for a Christian action in Latin America:
+Contextualized in the atmosphere of Vatican II which was taking place at the same time, at which one of the main discussions involved the involvement of the Church in world history (or historical messianism), in 1964, Dussel wrote a series of articles addressing the question of the eschatological future and the fulfilment of the Christian message.
+Adopting the concept of future in the Jewish sense of “tension-toward,” Dussel delivered an emotional messianic call for Christian action in Latin America, in a passage which arguably embodies the essence of the idea of Jewish messianism as developed in modern German Jewish thought (which will be the subject of the next section of this dissertation):

-Eschatological times, the last times, are not a future, they are a present -as we are already in the last of the ages, in the time-.
+Eschatological times, the last times, are not a future, they are a present—as we are already in the last of the ages, in the time.
 But the radicality of the Present is only revealed to those who have the humility and patience to make the pilgrimage to the sources.
 From there, present will be manifested to them as future.
-This revealing experience will allow them to exist in the present with the prophetic attitude of those who know how to discern in the present the "signs" of the future, and thus, no longer expectant, but decidedly committed to their present - by Love and Action- they will be able to carry out a real revolution in Hope.
+This revealing experience will allow them to exist in the present with the prophetic attitude of those who know how to discern in the present the “signs” of the future, and thus, no longer expectant, but decidedly committed to their present—by Love and Action—they will be able to carry out a real revolution in Hope.

-Interestingly, at the end of a footnote ,there, Dussel feels the necessity of clarifying what will be the essence of that future that is being announced by the signs of the present:
+Interestingly, at the end of a footnote to this passage, Dussel finds it necessary to clarify the essence of the future being announced by the signs of the present:

-“However, nor for the Christian, that future world will be a New Christendom -as J. Maritain intended it in times past-, in its Integral Humanism, but a profane and pluralistic civilization, in freedom of conscience.”
+However, for the Christian, that future world will not be a New Christendom—as J. Maritain intended it in times past—in his Integral Humanism, but a profane and pluralistic civilization, in freedom of conscience.”

-In these short lines Dussel hints to a critique of what he considers to be the danger of mixing religion and politics.
-Even in a humanistic version like Maritain’s, a religious political model will provoke the loss of pluralism and freedom of conscience in society.
-As he wrote elsewhere:
+In these short lines, Dussel hints at a critique of what he considers to be the danger of mixing religion and politics.
+Even in a humanistic vision like Maritain’s, Dussel fears that a religious political model will provoke the loss of pluralism and freedom of conscience in society.
+As Dussel wrote elsewhere:

-“An anticipated "Kingdom of heaven" is hell itself, because when you try to anticipate "Heaven", and in turn say: "I rule it", or "I know it", it is the most tremendously opposite to the "Kingdom of Heaven", which is transcultural and transhistorical, eschatological.
-These anticipations are frequently practiced by people on the right.”
+An anticipated “Kingdom of heaven” is hell itself, because when you try to anticipate “Heaven,” and in turn say: “I rule it,”, or “I know it,” it is the most tremendously opposite to the “Kingdom of Heaven,”, which is transcultural and transhistorical, eschatological.
+These anticipations are frequently expressed by people on the right.